apache/kyuubi/docs/deployment/engine_on_yarn.md

 $ echo "export FLINK_HADOOP_CLASSPATH=`hadoop classpath`" >> $KYUUBI_HOME/conf/kyuubi-env.sh
 ```

-### Deployment Modes Supported by Flink on YARN

-For experiment use, we recommend deploying Kyuubi Flink SQL engine in [Session Mode](https://nightlies.apache.org/flink/flink-docs-stable/docs/deployment/resource-providers/yarn/#session-mode).
-At present, [Application Mode](https://nightlies.apache.org/flink/flink-docs-stable/docs/deployment/resource-providers/yarn/#application-mode) and [Per-Job Mode (deprecated)](https://nightlies.apache.org/flink/flink-docs-stable/docs/deployment/resource-providers/yarn/#per-job-mode-deprecated) are not supported for Flink engine.

 ### Kerberos

+With regard to YARN application mode, Kerberos is supported natively by Flink, see [Flink Kerberos Configuration](https://nightlies.apache.org/flink/flink-docs-stable/docs/deployment/config/#security-kerberos-login-keytab) for details.

-As Kyuubi Flink SQL engine wraps the Flink SQL client that currently does not support [Flink Kerberos Configuration](https://nightlies.apache.org/flink/flink-docs-stable/docs/deployment/config/#security-kerberos-login-keytab),
+With regard to YARN session mode, `security.kerberos.login.keytab` and `security.kerberos.login.principal` are not effective, as Kyuubi Flink SQL engine mainly relies on Flink SQL client which currently does not support [Flink Kerberos Configuration](https://nightlies.apache.org/flink/flink-docs-stable/docs/deployment/config/#security-kerberos-login-keytab),
-so `security.kerberos.login.keytab` and `security.kerberos.login.principal` should not use now.

-Instead, you can schedule a periodically `kinit` process via `crontab` task on the local machine that hosts Kyuubi server or simply use [Kyuubi Kinit](settings.html#kinit).
+As a workaround, you can schedule a periodically `kinit` process via `crontab` task on the local machine that hosts Kyuubi server or simply use [Kyuubi Kinit](settings.html#kinit).

 ## Deploy Kyuubi Hive Engine on Yarn